tanyaweaver/python-dev-accelerator/source/lectures/heap.rst

 A *Binary Heap* is the first tree-type data structure you'll encounter.
 You create this structure by feeding in an array (Python ``list``).
 It is a binary tree with two main properties:

-- Shape property: The tree is mostly complete with only the deepest level left unfilled.
+* Shape property: The tree is mostly complete with only the deepest level left unfilled.
 This level is filled with new nodes from left to right.
-- Heap property: The heap property has two modes dictating relationships between parent and child nodes
+* Heap property: The heap property has two modes dictating relationships between parent and child nodes
-    - **Max Heap:** Each node is greater than or equal to its child nodes (see the image below)
+    - **Max Heap:** Each node is greater than or equal to its child nodes
-    - **Min Heap:** Each node is less than or equal to its child nodes
+    - **Min Heap:** Each node is less than or equal to its child nodes (see the image below)

 **Insertion:** When inserting a new node into a Binary Heap, put it at the first open space.
 Once inserted, shift it into the proper position by comparing it to its parent node.
 Repeat as necessary.